LCHoffman/sql-challenge/README.md

 I used pgAdmin 4 to create the tables and work in the database.
 I used the schemata exported from QuickDBD to code each table, however I did change the order in which the tables were created.
 It was important to be sure that tables were created in the appropriate order to prevent issues with foreign keys.
 Since the employee number was a common foreign key, I created this table first.
 Next, I created the titles and salaries tables since they only referenced the employee table.
 The department table was the next table to be created, since the department number was used as a foreign key in subsequent tables.
 Department employees and department managers were created last.
 The table schemata file shows the code for creating these tables in the appropriate order.

 ## Queries
 The code for all 8 queries are included in the queries.sql file.
 Sample outputs are visible in the Query-result-examples.png file.
 The queries required in the homework are listed below.
+The images in the PNG file are in the order that I completed them, not in the order below.

   1. List the following details of each employee: employee number, last name, first name, sex, and salary.
   2. List first name, last name, and hire date for employees who were hired in 1986.